plenigo/plenigo.github.io/pages/custom_integration/voucher_campaigns.md

 use plenigo\services\CheckoutService;

 // 1.Step: Configure the PHP SDK.
 The secret (e.g.QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj) and the company id (e.g.:12NuCmdZUTRRkQiCqP2Q).
-\plenigo\PlenigoManager::configure("QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj", "12NuCmdZUTRRkQiCqP2Q");
+\plenigo\PlenigoManager::configure("QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj", "12NuCmdZUTRRkQiCqP2Q", true);

 // 2.Step: Redeem the voucher.
-$productId = "EgLUrT56328991046641";
+$productId = "EgLUrT56328991046641"; // The product id from the plenigo backend.
 $voucherCode = "R7R2-ZLJX-LDKD"; // The voucher code from the plenigo backend.
 $customerId = "YDZKV7DPBH0Z"; // The customer id from the plenigo backend.
 $externalUserId = false; // The external user id.